 22. Check & Review Quality Scores

-We know quality score is important if you want to keep your PPC as low as possible.
-Which is why every month you should be reviewing all your campaigns to ensure they have a good quality score.
+We know the quality score is important if you want to keep your PPC as low as possible.
+This is why every month you should be reviewing all your campaigns to ensure they have a good quality score.
 QS is a metric that is calculated every time a keyword goes into the bidding-pool.
 It is important to monitor this monthly to ensure your keywords’ quality scores don’t drop and to try and improve them if they do.

 23. Review Competitors

 Another important thing to constantly keep your eye on is your competitors.
 Tracking your competitors’ Google PPCs can be a little tricky but there are tools specifically reporting on this, such as SEMRush & SpyFu, but they are relatively costly.
 You can start with Google’s Auction Insights to compare performance and also visit your competitors’ sites, so that you can try to see what remarketing campaigns they have on the go.

 Bonus Content: How to Spy on Your Competitors on Facebook